-If the authors of a paper disagree with some aspect of the assessment of their manuscript, they should write to the Assistant Editor, Erika Newton, at firstname.lastname@example.org outlining their reasons for appealing the editors' decision.
+If the authors of a paper disagree with some aspect of the assessment of their manuscript, they should write to the Assistant Editor, Alice Plane, at firstname.lastname@example.org outlining their reasons for appealing the editors' decision.
 The editorial team will consider the appeal, reply to the authors and take any appropriate action.
 Note, however, that each submission is considered very carefully at the first assessment and decisions to reject a manuscript are not taken lightly.

 STANDARD PAPERS.
 Original articles should not exceed 7000 words inclusive of all parts of the paper apart from online Supporting Information.
 Typescripts should be arranged as follows, with each section starting on a separate page.

 Title page.
 This should contain: